 If you read the IQoro website when it comes to explaining their product it’s particularly meant to help acid reflux especially in the sense when someone has a hiatal hernia.
-For people who know definitively that they have a hiatal hernia it’s most likely you will benefit from using an IQoro device.
+For people who know definitively that they have a hiatal hernia it most likely you will benefit from using an IQoro device.

 Not to say that people who have acid reflux or LPR (silent reflux) can’t get a benefit from actually using it as well.

 When you read about problems caused by a hiatal hernia they include, acid reflux, heartburn, lump in throat feeling, difficulty swallowing food, gas, excessive mucus, long lasting cough, and chest pain.
-The thing here is that basically all if not most of them symptoms are indicative of LPR.
+The thing here is that basically all if not most of those symptoms are indicative of LPR.
 But does that mean that anyone who has LPR has a hiatal hernia?
 Well, no it doesn’t, but this clear correlation with symptoms shows the correlation.
-Therefore, I became interested in IQoro to see if it can help people with silent reflux and acid reflux who don’t have a hernia, and, to see if the correlation mentioned correlates to improves symptoms for people without a hernia.
+Therefore, I became interested in IQoro to see if it can help people with silent reflux and acid reflux who don’t have a hernia, and, to see if the correlation mentioned improves symptoms for people without a hernia.

 Before I go deeper into it I should firstly explain how you use an IQoro device.
-As you can tell from the pictures it basically is a mouthguard like device where you place in into your mouth in front of your teeth (and you pull outwards without biting your teeth together) for 10 seconds for 3 times with 3 seconds breaks in between.
+As you can tell from the picture it basically is a mouthguard like device where you place in into your mouth in front of your teeth (and you pull outwards without biting your teeth together) for 10 seconds for 3 times with 3 seconds breaks in between.

 You do this 3 times per day (with at least 2-hour gap between exercises).
 So total “exercise” time is roughly 2 minutes per day.
-A good thing about it that it’s not uncomfortable to do or anything like that, so it’s simple to do and not uncomfortable to do unlike some other acid reflux devices.
+A good thing about it that it’s not uncomfortable to do or anything like that, so it’s simple to do and not uncomfortable to use unlike some other acid reflux devices.

-When you start out I would suggest starting with half the recommended time for at least 3-5 days.
+When you start out I would suggest with half the recommended time for at least 3-5 days.
 This way your muscles can get used to it more easily before doing the full time as suggested.
 I initially did the full recommended time per day, and I had some discomfort in the muscles in the back of my throat and mouth for the first 2-3 days, hence my suggestion.